nyeogmi/bats-can-draw/README.md

 ## Gotchas

 Parcel seems immature and kind of unstable.
 When I used `<link rel="stylesheet" href="reset.css">` to add my reset.css file, things broke.
 When I attempted to use parcel with npm, I got a completely broken installation.

+In addition, Parcel doesn't use the real typescript compiler and has a default behavior of literally ignoring all type errors.
+(Note that VS Code will do the right thing and present you with all your errors, and respects the `strict` setting in `tsconfig.json`.)

 ## Steps